Note I originally posted this on Facebook.

-When I was younger, and around the time I started learning LabView, I was 13 (and honestly, I might have started when I was 12 or 14; who remembers these things?), Travis Pape was always on his computer in his office working on side-hustles like for iBike or just random projects like a computer assistant for some strategy game he liked to play I can’t remember what it is.
+When I was younger, and around the time I started learning LabView, I was 13 (and honestly, I might have started when I was 12 or 14; who remembers these things?), Dad was always on his computer in his office working on side-hustles like for iBike or just random projects like a computer assistant for some strategy game he liked to play I can’t remember what it is.

-He is still, by the way, uses LabView to create projects that have no business being created with LabView, but it’s what he knows, so it’s all fine and good and I do (try to) not judge.
+He still, by the way, uses LabView to create projects that have no business being created with LabView, but it’s what he knows, so it’s all fine and good and I do (try to) not judge.

 Anyway, as you can see, LabView is a colorful, pretty little thing, ain’t it?
 Bright colors, virtual wires connecting virtual boxes… Momentarily forget what you know about how electricity actually works.
 Doesn’t it just look like that pink wire could cary words and sentences from one place to another and the blue wires could carry around numbers that don’t have decimal places?
 That’s exactly what they do!

 Anyway, something prompted me (and I can tell you assuredly that it was not my father) to ask my dad to teach me about this magical thing he was doing on his computer, and he did!
 He did teach me.
 Then, after a while, I taught myself, with heavy assistance from StackOverflow.
 That’s no joke; I made my account 9 years ago.

 I know I must have grinded incredibly hard for such a long time through the learning processes of LabView then iOS development, because I did not have my father standing over my shoulder after a while.
 He didn’t know Objective-C, how could he help???